 January 17th – March 14th, 2020

-Pigment is a group show featuring works by Louise Blyton, Makoto Fujimura, Raphaëlle Goethals, Judith Kruger and Hiroko Otake.
-These notable artists delve into the exploration of color not merely as visual sensation, but its physical manifestation as raw pigment and all that it conjures.
+Pigment was a group show featuring works by Louise Blyton, Makoto Fujimura, Raphaëlle Goethals, Judith Kruger and Hiroko Otake.
+These notable artists delved into the exploration of color not merely as visual sensation, but its physical manifestation as raw pigment and all that it conjures.

 The fact that color is not tangible tends to be overlooked.
 Our eyes detect light with wavelengths that bounces off objects, determining the particular color we see.
 This selection of artworks engages with the corporeal material that governs what we perceive as color.
 Whether it’s the application of natural minerals to affirm our relationship with the earth or the vibrancy of pure pigment to accentuate form.
 Each of these artists utilizes the physical aspect of color to give meaningful insight into our visual faculty and beyond.

 Participating artists in the Pigment Group Show:

 Click on images to view full image:

 Louise Blyton is a reductive artist exploring the romance of raw linen and dry pigment.
 The artist’s geometrically shaped canvases explore color, light, and form through the visual language of Reductivism, an aesthetic style characterized by streamlined compositions, restricted color, and a reduction of form and means.
 Identifying with Reductivism’s simplicity, Blyton’s shaped canvases and…CLICK TO READ MORE.